hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 1. **Respect finality**.
 No network should be required to repudiate a transaction finalised on that network because of the failure of a cross-network workflow.
 2. **Avoid nondeterminism**.
 The success or failure of a cross-network workflow should depend entirely on the fully-orderable sequence of actions carried out within that workflow, and not on observable nondeterminism caused by temporal constraints (time locks).
-3. **Avoid unilateral bottlenecks**.
+3. **Eliminate unilateral bottlenecks**.
 The design of a cross-network workflow should avoid situations where one party alone can advance the state of the workflow, such that it might stall if that party became unavailable or maliciously sought to delay or halt progress.
 4. **Leverage trust to simplify proof**.
 Where trust relationships can be established, use them to limit the need for external agents to access and utilise network-local and application-specific knowledge.
 5. **Minimise modelling of one network inside another**.
 As far as possible, one network's smart contract logic should not require or implement a detailed model of another's data structures and consensus mechanisms.